Skip to content

 Overall Architecture

-FIM-PP operates in two stages.
-Pretraining: A broad family of conditional intensity functions is defined (covering classical Hawkes, Poisson, periodic, high-initial-excitation, and non-monotonic kernel processes); large numbers of MTPPs are sampled from this family and simulated via the Ogata thinning algorithm, producing triples of (context sequence set, event history, ground-truth intensity values) as training data.
-Inference: Given a set of context sequences \(\mathcal{C}=\{\mathcal{S}^j\}\) from the same system and an event history \(\mathcal{H}_t\), FIM-PP outputs the analytic parameters of the conditional intensity function \(\hat{\lambda}(t,\kappa|\mathcal{H}_t)\), which can be used directly for likelihood estimation or for autoregressive future event prediction via the thinning algorithm.
+The workflow of FIM-PP is divided into two stages.
+Pre-training Stage: Define a broad family of conditional intensity functions (covering classical Hawkes, Poisson, periodic processes, high initial excitation processes, and non-monotonic kernel processes).
+Sample a large number of MTPPs from this family and simulate event sequences using the Ogata thinning algorithm to generate "(context sequence set, event history, ground-truth intensity)" triplets as training data.
+Inference Stage: Given a set of context event sequences \(\mathcal{C}=\{\mathcal{S}^j\}\) from the same system and an event history \(\mathcal{H}_t\), the model first compresses the context into fixed representations using a hierarchical encoder, then combines it with the current history via a context-aware history decoder.
+Finally, a feed-forward network outputs the three analytical parameters of the conditional intensity function \(\hat{\lambda}(t,\kappa|\mathcal{H}_t)\), which can be used directly for likelihood estimation or autoregressive future event prediction via the thinning algorithm.

 Key Designs

-1. Synthetic Data Generation Framework:
+1. Synthetic Data Generation Framework: Feeding broad priors with a family of generalized intensity functions

-2. Hierarchical Context Encoder:
+2. Hierarchical Context Encoder: Intra-sequence then inter-sequence to bypass \(O(N^2)\) complexity

 Loss & Training

-The training objective is the standard next-event negative log-likelihood: \(\mathcal{L}_\text{NLL}=\sum_\kappa \int_0^T \hat{\lambda}(s,\kappa|\mathcal{H}_s)ds - \sum_{(t,\kappa)\in\mathcal{T}}\hat{\lambda}(t,\kappa|\mathcal{H}_t)\).
-During training, the number of context sequences, truncation lengths, and mark counts are randomly subsampled, enabling the model to adapt to varying scales of real-world data at inference time.
-The model has only 16M parameters and supports up to 22 mark types.
-Fine-tuning on a target dataset applies the same NLL objective on the training split — one sequence serves as the target while the rest serve as context — and completes in a few minutes with no more than 11GB of GPU memory.
+The training objective is the standard negative log-likelihood (NLL) for the next event: \(\mathcal{L}_\text{NLL}=\sum_\kappa \int_0^T \hat{\lambda}(s,\kappa|\mathcal{H}_s)ds - \sum_{(t,\kappa)\in\mathcal{T}}\hat{\lambda}(t,\kappa|\mathcal{H}_t)\).
+During training, the number of context sequences, truncation lengths, and mark counts are randomly subsampled to ensure the model adapts to varying real-world data scales.
+The model has only 16M parameters and supports up to 22 marks.
+Fine-tuning uses the same NLL optimization on the target dataset, taking only minutes with memory consumption under 11GB.

 Key Experimental Results

-Main Results: Multi-Event Prediction (N=20)
+Main Results: Multi-event Prediction (N=20)

 Method Taxi OTD SO OTD Amazon OTD Retweet OTD Taxi sMAPE SO sMAPE Amazon sMAPE Retweet sMAPE